Neuron guide

 3. Execute user program using NGC container module

-If you load a module related to the NGC Singularity container image using the module command, the container image is automatically started without entering the Singularity command, making it easier to run user programs in the Singularity container.
+By loading the modules related to NGC Singularity container images using the module command, the container image will automatically launch without having to input the Singularity command, making it easier to run user programs in the Singularity container.

 $ module load singularity/3.9.7 ngc/tensorflow:22.03-tf1-py3